PARKEND BRIDGE AND CANNOP BROOK.

 A tramway was built through Parkend in 1810 and, in 1812, a branch line to Milkwall was added.
 After leaving the mainline it crossed Parkend Bridge, before also crossing the road in front of the cottage that would go on to become the Fountain Inn.

-This map, from Dibben's Survey of 1859, shows the bridge extended on its southern side; presumably to avoid the line having to make a tight turn.
-Maps of this age weren't always terribly accurate, but it does seems clear from this that the bridge's southern extension was added in 1812.
+This map, from Dibben's Survey of 1859, shows the tramway network as it existed at that time, with the bridge extended on its southern side.
+Maps of this age weren't always terribly accurate, but it does seem clear from this that the bridge's southern extension was added in 1812, presumably to avoid the tramway having to make a tight turn.

 Cannop Brook flows north to south through Parkend.
 Much of its route through the village is culverted, and out of sight, but after passing under Parkend Bridge it opens out to become a very attractive and natural-looking brook.
 It's easy to imagine it having existed there for thousands of years, but actually this isn't the case, and its present-day route through the woods behind the Fountain Inn is entirely artificial.